nginxinc/ansible-role-nginx-config/README.md

         version: 3.8.0
       - name: ansible.posix
         version: 1.3.0
+      - name: community.docker  # Only required if you plan to use Molecule (see below)
+        version: 2.0.0
     ```

     **Note:** You can alternatively install the Ansible community distribution (what is known as the "old" Ansible) if you don't want to manage individual collections.